 Where you cite a range of references in test, use all citation numbers.
 Do not abbreviate with a dash as in (23-27), rather enter (23, 24, 25, 26, 27) Use one space between citation numbers.
 If (Author, Date) then seperate with a semi colon and space.
 (Ebrall, 2019; Cuthbert, 2020)

 We are very picky with your structured citations.
 Follow the current guide for whichever style you use.
 If you get as much as a ‘,’ or ‘.’ in the wrong place your submission will be returned.
 We celebrate professionalism in our writers.

 The Asia-Pac Chiropr J is specifically for contemporary chiropractors and students.
 Like us, they want instant information, so every reference should have the paper’s URL or DOI, whichever gives the best return of the content you have cited.

 The test our editors will apply is simple, ‘can we find it?’
-We actually test every reference and if just one fails, the paper is returned.
+We actually test every reference and expect all links to be active, current, and correct.

 Gathering the references or notes

 Again, our pillar of Freedom.
 You may elect to write with either footnotes or endnotes.
 Once again please choose the format that you feel most is suited to your style of writing.

 One benefit of footnotes is your ability to enter an explanatory comment to support your text.
 History and philosophy writers love this approach.
 In-text, simply enter (n) and against that number in the footnotes provide your narrative comment.
 If adding a footnote while using (Author, Date) enter. (note) Again the punctuation is before the bracketed insert.
 (Thus)